Quartz14/wt_hep_project/README.md

 # TO DO:
 * Events page
-* signup, sign in page
+* signup, sign in page - DONE (more attractive colors can be used)
-* profile page
+* profile page - DONE (styling required)
-* Link everything
+* Link everything - DONE
-* Add style to map and detail page
+* Add style to map and detail page - (only detail page done)
-* display favorites in profile page
+* display favorites in profile page - DONE
-* create condition that asks a user to login before going to details page
+* create condition that asks a user to login before going to details page - DONE